-13. Badami, Aihole and Pattadakal – They are rustic, yet gorgeous
+13. Badami, Aihole and Pattadakal – Rustic & Gorgeous

 Dusty roads, barren topography, red stone architecture, and rocky cliffs iconize the surroundings of Badami, Aihole and Pattadakal – the best places to visit in north Karnataka.
-These Heritage Sites as declared by UNESCO, are the must visit places to see in Karnataka.
+These Heritage Sites as declared by UNESCO, are the must visit Karnataka attractions.

 You can discover Chalukyan wrecks and ruins while strolling along the century old temples, caves, and forts in Badami.
 Aihole has historical connotation and is known as cradle of Hindu rock architecture.
 Moreover Pattadakal houses uniquely designed temples.
 It’s a set of places which you must explore to understand the marvel of the place.

 Popular tourist destinations: Badami is famous for Badami Fort, Buddha rock-cut Caves, and Bhootnath Temple.
 Aihole is known for Durga Temple, Lad Khan Temple, Archeological Temple, and Huchimalli Temple.
 Virupaksha & Papanatha Temple and Galaganatha Shrine are major attractions in Pattadakal.

 Nearest Railway Station: All the three places are close by and can be reached from Hubli Railway Station, just 100 km away.

 Nearest Airport: Belgaum Airport is the nearest airport at a distance of 190 km.

 14. Udupi – The Divine Holiday In Karnataka